ConcourseOpen/DeFi-Pulse-Adapters/README.md

 DEFIPULSE_KEY='SDK_KEY_HERE'
 ```

-To obtain an SDK key, or to get help with the SDK, please join our Discord: https://discord.gg/Gx4TCTk (channel: #defi-community).
+You'll obtain your SDK key in the course of the listing process described above.
 Each project using the SDK requires an individual SDK key so that we can keep tabs on the web3 call volume each adapter creates in our back-end.
 We do not limit the number of web3 calls an adapter can make, but ask projects to optimize their call volume whenever possible.

 To verify that you have access and everything is working, try running: